streamingfast/substreams/docs/tutorials/from-ethereum-address-to-SQL.md

   - f94fe55c-sink: Sink service (no exposed port).
 Use 'substreams alpha sink-info f94fe55c-sink' to see last processed block or 'docker logs f94fe55c-sink' to see the logs.
 ```

-3. After a few seconds, the command `substreams alpha sink-info` should give you information about the progress of the sink (ex: `Last processed block: 12722000`)
+3. After a few seconds, the command `substreams alpha service info` should give you information about the progress of the sink (ex: `Last processed block: 12722000`)

 4. You can check the logs of the sink and see what's happening: `docker logs -f f94fe55c-sink`